 During the alternatives development and screening process, UDOT gave presentations at 34 city council, community council, and advisory group meetings.
-The presentation from the meetings is included in Attachment C, Public Involvement Materials for Draft Alternatives November 2022, of Appendix 2A, Alternatives Screening Report, of this EIS.
+The presentation materials from the meetings are included in Attachment C, Public Involvement Materials for Draft Alternatives November 2022, of Appendix 2A, Alternatives Development and Screening Report, of this EIS.
 Table 6.6-2 below summarizes the presentations by date and location.
-Figure 6.6-2 following the table shows the locations of presentations and signs (collateral) throughout the study area.
+Figure 6.6-2 shows the locations of presentations and signs (collateral) throughout the study area.